-Over the years, Slack & Davis attorneys have investigated and successfully resolved several cases in which airframe icing was a significant factor in the crash.
+Over the years, Slack Davis Sanger attorneys have investigated and successfully resolved several cases in which airframe icing was a significant factor in the crash.
 The issues related to airframe icing are complex and typically involve questions about piloting procedures, aircraft characteristics, weather and pilot training.
 Some aircraft, such as the Cessna Caravan, have proven to be more susceptible to airframe icing than other aircraft and are susceptible to sudden loss of control in benign icing conditions.

 What is Airframe Icing?